 Misplacing things and losing the ability to retrace steps

 A person living with Alzheimer’s disease may put things in unusual places.
-They may lose things and be unable to go back over their steps to find them again.
+They may lose things and cannot return to their steps to find them again.
 He or she may accuse others of stealing, especially as the disease progresses.

 What’s a typical age-related change?